robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 stats = update_stats(current_message, stats)
 ```

-By contrast, the code for our batch version of the program remained nicely separated, with all the above logic wrapped up nicely inside separate functions:
+By contrast, the code for our batch version of the program remained nicely separated, with all of its logic wrapped up inside well-separated functions:

 ```ruby
 raw_log = File.read("samplelog.txt")